-When Natalee Holloway (born October 21, 1986 – disappeared May 30, 2005) went missing during a high school graduation trip to Aruba, it sparked an international frenzy with hundreds of volunteers, Aruban investigators, the FBI, and Dutch soldiers united in their efforts to find the missing girl.
+When Natalee Holloway (born October 21, 1986) went missing during a high school graduation trip to Aruba, it sparked an international frenzy with hundreds of volunteers, Aruban investigators, the FBI, and Dutch soldiers united in their efforts to find the missing girl.
 Despite several witnesses of her whereabouts on the eve of her disappearance, Natalee was never found and is currently presumed to be dead.
 Ten different people were arrested during the investigation, but all were later released, and no one has been formally charged.

 Natalee Holloway was reported missing on May 30, 2005, after she failed to report to the airport for her trip to return home from Aruba.
 Her packed luggage and passport were found still in her hotel room.
 Her classmates and friends reported last seeing her leave a Carlos’n Charlies restaurant and nightclub in Orjanestad with three locals, 17-year-old Joran van der Sloot and brothers Deepak Kalpoe (age 21) and Satish Kalpoe (age 18).
 The three men were questioned and said that they dropped Natalee off at her hotel, forcing police to eventually release them without more concrete evidence to the contrary.
 But amid their subsequent changing stories and additional eye witness testimonies, the men were each arrested several more times throughout the investigation.
 Van der Sloot has remained the primary suspect in the case.